 - Padma Shri (2022) – The fourth-highest civilian award in India

-Neeraj Chopra has also been appointed as a Junior Commissioned Officer in the Indian Army with the rank of Subedar, which reflects his discipline and dedication.
+Neeraj Chopra is now a Junior Commissioned Officer in the Indian Army with the rank of Subedar.
+It shows how disciplined and dedicated he is.

 Neeraj Chopra’s future goals and aspirations include: